oyeharry/modugen/README.md

    yarn run src.CoreModule.BaseButton
    ```

-   The `BaseButton` module will be generated at root `src` directory like following.
+   The `BaseButton` module will be generated at your project root `src` directory like following.

    ```
    │── src